Caesarsage/Caesarsage/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-<p> I am a cloud and software Engineer that is really passionate about Web technologies, cloud Engineering and the DevOps principles.
+<p> I am a cloud and software Engineer that is passionate about Web technologies, cloud Engineering and the DevOps principles.
 And i also run a blog that advises and publishes best practices around web technologies and How to's on basic cloud tools.
 </>

 Check out my latest articles here;